Page last updated: 16 June 2025

 How long do visitors stay in Japan?

-- Inbound tourists spent 7.3 days exploring Japan’s popular cities and attractions in 2022.
+- Inbound tourists spent an average of 6.1 days in 2023, compared to 7.3 days in 2022, while exploring Japan’s popular cities and attractions.

 When is the best time to visit Japan?

-- The best time to visit Japan is December due to winter holidays and festive celebrations, including Christmas and New Year’s Eve, December is a peak for tourism in Japan with 2.73 million visitors in 2023.
+- The best time to visit Japan is December, due to winter holidays and festive celebrations, including Christmas and New Year’s Eve.
+December was a peak month for tourism in Japan in 2024, with 3.49 million visitors, making it the busiest month of the year.

 Japan Tourism Statistics – Economic Impact